Back

 The events are for those diagnosed with all Salivary Gland Cancers including Adenoid Cystic Carcinoma, their family, friends and supporters, as well as clinicians and researchers working in this area.
 There is always a support session where people can share experiences and discuss with one another.
 We also always have informative presentations on anything from the latest research to new treatments, from clinicians actively treating and researching into these cancers.

-Our last gathering was March 9th 2024 in Manchester, UK and you can see videos of the presentations on our YouTube Channel or via the links below.
+Our last gathering was March 9th 2024 in Manchester, UK and you can see videos of the presentations on our YouTube Channel or via the link here.

-To get regular updates about this and other events, join our network, follow us on Facebook, Instagram or Twitter, or via email [email protected]
+To get regular updates about this and other events, join our network, follow us on Facebook, Instagram, X(Twitter) or LinkedIn, or via email [email protected]

 October 2023 - Hybrid Gathering in London, UK and online - living with radiotherapy late effects, oral health and MYB in ACC